-This is an essential part of SEO that’s also offered as a separate service by many agencies.
+Content marketing is an essential part of SEO, but it’s also a separate service offered by many agencies.
 Content marketing is critical for attracting and engaging a large portion of your target market.
 And as with all aspects of SEO, it has also become more challenging.

 The content you put out has to be highly relevant, unique, engaging and useful to the reader.
 Segment your market carefully and deliver content that speaks to each one.
 Among other things, you need to research their needs and look for questions they’ve got that you can answer.

-Blogs are still effective when used correctly but pumping out regular blog posts that say the same things (more or less), as your competitors won’t make much of an impact.
-Your content has to speak to your target audience alone.
-This applies to your company blog, any guest posts you contribute, white papers, eBooks, press releases etc.
+Blogs are still effective when used correctly, but pumping out regular blog posts that say the same things (more or less) as your competitors won’t make much of an impact.
+Your content has to speak to the target audience alone.
+That applies to your company blog, any guest posts you contribute, white papers, eBooks, press releases etc.

 EBooks, especially, can be highly effective for generating demand.
-This is because they’re detailed and providing you don’t bore your audience to death with dry copy, they are enjoyable to read.
+That’s because they’re detailed, and providing you don’t bore your audience to death with dry copy, they are enjoyable to read.
 So lots of people still see great value in them.

-It’s also an effective way of engaging with specific segments of your target market or even a broader audience but your content must be great!
-The trick is to find their pain points and provide solutions in the form an eBook.
+It’s also an effective way of engaging with specific segments of your target market or even a broader audience, but your content must be great.
+The trick is to find their pain points and provide solutions in the form of an eBook.
 Then your goal is to educate, inspire and excite them.

-Not sure what you need to write about?
+Not sure what you need to write about on your site?
 Then simply ask your intended audience and listen.
 You’ll be amazed at what people tell you if you just ask.

 3. Social Media

-Social media is still powerful and for now, a cost-effective way of acquiring new customers.
-Consistently posting relevant and informative content, including maintaining strong activity is important if you’ll be relying on organic social reach.
+Social media is still powerful, and for now, a cost-effective way of acquiring new customers.
+Consistently posting relevant and informative content, including maintaining strong activity, is vital if you’ll be relying on organic social reach.
 Because by now, a lot of smart marketers know that the game is pay-to-play.

-Lastly, your aim should be to attract relevant traffic from social media networks to your website, nothing more!
+Also, your aim should be to attract relevant traffic from social media networks to your website, nothing more.
 Don’t go with the mentality of building an audience there because when you do that, you’re building the social media company’s platform, instead of yours (a site you control).

 4. Email Campaigns

-This is a demand generating strategy that many believe is no longer as effective.
-Well, perhaps, but highly doubtful!
-Email marketing has evolved over the years and admittedly, has become more difficult to do today due to the massive amounts of daily spam that plague the channel (thanks, spammers – Sarcasm).
+Email is a demand generating strategy that many believe is no longer as effective.
+Well, perhaps, but highly doubtful.
+Email marketing has evolved over the years and, admittedly, has become more difficult to do today due to the massive amounts of daily spam that plague the channel (thanks, spammers – Sarcasm).